Chumra (Judaism): Stringencies

-A second meaning of chumra is simply "a stricter interpretation of a Jewish law (Halakha), when two or more interpretations exist".

-Those who adopt such a stringency do not feel they are adding to the halakha.
-Rather, they think they are following the baseline requirement (if the strict interpretation is correct) or at least "covering their bases" (if it is impossible to determine whether the strict or lenient opinion is correct).
-Nevertheless, such stringency may be seen as adding to halacha by someone who believes the lenient interpretation (qulla) is correct.

-In many cases, a rule followed by the majority (or even totality) of halakha-observant Jews today is a stringency in comparison with more lenient rabbinic opinions which have existed in the past or even today.
+A second meaning of chumra is simply a stricter interpretation of a halakhic ruling when two or more interpretations exist.
+Those who adopt greater stringency than the normative Halakha do not feel they are adding to the Halakha.
+Instead, they think they are following the baseline requirement (if the strict interpretation is correct) or at least 'covering their bases' (if it is impossible to determine whether the strict or lenient opinion is correct).
+Nevertheless, such stringency may be seen as adding to Halakha by someone who believes the lenient—or kulah (קוּלָה)—interpretation is correct.
+In many cases, a rule followed by the majority (or even the totality) of halakhically observant Jews today is a stringency compared with more lenient rabbinic opinions that have existed in the past or continue to exist today.

 Voluntary observance

-Some individuals may adopt strict practices, despite knowing that the practices are not required and are not necessary to avoid transgression, because they believe these practices have spiritual or devotional value.
-This approach is associated with Nahmanides, who argued that one should behave this way as a matter of course, avoiding excessive physicality even when apparently within the bounds of the law, as a means of achieving holiness.
+Some individuals may adopt strict practices, even if they are not mandated, to prevent transgression, believing these practices carry spiritual or devotional significance.
+This approach is associated with Nachmanides, who, in his commentary on Leviticus 19:2, posited that individuals should conduct themselves in this manner as a general principle, steering clear of excessive physicality even when operating within the law, as a method for attaining holiness.

 Risks and dangers

 Adopting a chumra is not necessarily considered a positive thing in Judaism.
-Adopting an unnecessary chumrah can lead to the following negative consequences:
+Adopting an unnecessary chumra can lead to negative consequences, according to Hershey Friedman of CUNY Brooklyn College, including: